maximilianh/cellBrowser/README.rst

 If you want us to add a single cell dataset to the website http://cells.ucsc.edu, please contact us at cells@ucsc.edu.
 We are happy to add any dataset.

+Before judging this project by the number of issue tickets or PRs, note that at UCSC we use Redmine for issue tracking and that a lot of communication with wetlab users is by email at cells@ucsc.edu, as we do not require a Github account for feedback.
+But we do reply to issues here, as you can see.

 This is a viewer for a static, precomputed layout.
 If you're looking for an interative layout, where you can move the cells around and run some algorithms interactively, try Chan-Zuckerberg's own cellxgene or Spring.
 A website with both datasets and some analysis is `Scope <http://scope.aertslab.org/>`_.